EleanorKahn/WP-Personal-Website/README.md

 - Web vitals version ^2.1.4
 - SASS
 - NPM package manager
+- dotenv

 ## Project Setup

 #### Setting up Docker
+After downloading docker and putting together the docker-compose.yaml file (or cloning this one), run "docker compose up -d" to build the container associated with this project.

 ### Troubleshooting Wordpress